Loading Runway...

 Every assessment refines the baselines

 Aggregate assessment data (fully anonymised) reveals where empirical task baselines are accurate and where they diverge from how people actually work.
-This tightens the accuracy of archetype profiles over time.
+The signal also feeds back into the dimension architecture — which dimensions each role actually weights highly, where the per-role intelligence drifts from cohort reality, and where the LLM-generated read needs anchoring against observed evidence.

 Outcome tracking closes the loop